 PSYE Young Composer Project

-PSYE's 2020-21 Young Composer Project provides PSYE students with an exclusive introduction to prefessional music composition processes and practices with renowned Los Angeles-based composer Derrick Spiva, Jr.
+PSYE's 2020-21 Young Composer Project provides PSYE students with an exclusive introduction to professional music composition processes and practices with renowned Los Angeles-based composer Derrick Skye.

-Through the 2020-21 Pacific Symphony and PSYE season is by necessity virtual only, we are pleased to be able to present an exclusive session with Derrick Spita, Jr. on Dec.
+Though the 2020-21 Pacific Symphony and PSYE season is by necessity virtual-only, we are pleased to be able to present an exclusive session with Derrick Skye on Dec.
 13, 2020.
 This session is open to all current PSYE participants.

 - Music and Arts Learning at Home for All Ages